uviclibraries/rstudio/basics-0.md

 <br>

 ------------------------------------------------------------------------

-As you work through these activities, remember to save your workspace. - Save your workspace by clicking on the top menu bar:
+Before you begin to write your code in the Code Editor, save your Script.

   - File
+  - Save As
+  - Navigate to your desktop
+  - Name your file "RStudio_Introduction.R"
+  - Click "Save"

+As you work through these activities, remember to save your R script.

+- Save your workspace by clicking on the top menu bar:

+  - File
   - Save

-You won’t be asked to enter a name when saving.
+  - Note: After you've done "Save As" once, you only need to "Save" thereafter, unless you want to create a duplicate.

 ------------------------------------------------------------------------